predmaxim/My-Task-Manager/README.md

 1. Install Docker Engine or Docker Desktop to run the database.
 2. In the project root, run: `yarn start`
-3. Open the application in your browser.
+3. Open the application in your browser on `localhost:5173`.